mhanifs/Data_Cleaning-MySQL_Project/README.md

 Project Overview

-This project focuses on cleaning and preparing a real-world layoffs dataset using MySQL.
-Raw datasets often contain inconsistencies, duplicates, missing values, and formatting issues that must be resolved before meaningful analysis can be performed.
+This project demonstrates a structured approach to cleaning and preparing raw data using MySQL.

+Real-world datasets often contain duplicates, inconsistent formatting, and missing values.
+These issues must be addressed before performing meaningful analysis.

-The objective of this project is to demonstrate a structured SQL-based data cleaning workflow that transforms raw data into a reliable dataset ready for analysis.
+The goal of this project is to transform a raw layoffs dataset into a clean, structured dataset ready for analysis and reporting.

 ---

 Dataset

-The dataset used in this project contains information about layoffs across companies and industries.
-It includes fields such as:
+The dataset contains information about layoffs across different companies and industries.

+Dataset Fields

+Column	Description

-Company name
+company	company name

-Location

-Industry

-Total employees laid off

-Percentage of layoffs

-Date of layoffs

-Company funding stage

-Country
+location	company location
+industry	industry sector
+total_laid_off	number of employees laid off percentage_laid_off	percentage of employees laid off date	layoff date stage	company funding stage country	company headquarters country funds_raised_millions	funding raised by the company

-Like many real-world datasets, the data initially contained duplicates, inconsistent formatting, and missing values, which required systematic cleaning.
+Like many real-world datasets, the raw data contains duplicates, missing values, and inconsistent formatting.

 ---